Reagan Harrell has signed a national letter of intent to attend Auburn University.

 |2001-2009||UCF - Head Coach|

-Through May 19, 2017, Clinard has posted a .757 winning percentage at Auburn with a record of 1121-352-21.
+Through June 1, 2017, Clinard has posted a .755 winning percentage at Auburn with a record of 1140-362-21.
 Auburn has made the NCAA Regionals each of his eight seasons and have advanced to the NCAA Championship six straight years, including finishing 11th in 2017 and 12th in 2015.

 Auburn won four tournaments in 2015-16 including the Carpet Capital Collegiate, U.S. Collegiate Championship, Mobile Sports Authority Intercollegiate and the Seminole Intercollegiate while finishing as runner-up in four others.
 Auburn had a perfect 1000 APR score.

 The Tigers had five medalists with Michael Johnson winning three, the Primland Collegiate, Mobile Sports Authority Intercollegiate and the Schenkel Invitational.
 Freshman Graysen Huff won the ASU Fall Beach Classic while Will Long was co-medalist at the U.S. Collegiate Championship.

 Michael Johnson was named Golfweek first-team All-American, PING second-team All-American, first-team All-SEC and was a semifinalist for both the Jack Nicklaus Award and Ben Hogan Award and was on the Haskins Award Watch List.
 Jacob Solomon was a Freshman All-SEC selection in 2016.
 Johnson and Solomon were both named to the PING All-Southeast Region team.

 The Tigers had the fourth best NCAA Championship finish in school history by finishing 12th in 2015 and the Tigers are one of only eight teams to appear in four consecutive NCAA Championships.